tahsin4466/StartASM/README.md

 ## Usage
 Download the repository and open it in a code editor.
 Run the StartASM executable, and install a C++ compiler that supports OpenMP (preferably g++).
 Create a text file with StartASM code and place it into the 'code' folder, then run the executable.
-When running the executable and providing a filename, omit the `.txt` part. `ExampleCode.txt` should become `ExampleCode`.
+StartASM uses the `.sasm` file extension.
+When running the executable and providing a filename, you can either include the `.sasm` extension or omit it, but don't append a different file extension (like .txt).

 Here are all possible instruction combinations as of now:
 - `move (register) to (register)`